athosAramis/CP317-W2018-G3/documents/Subby-Requirements.md

 Once a sublet seeker finds a unit to their liking they must create a profile of their own using a university email to be able to add the property in question to their ‘Wish List.’
-Otherwise, the sublet seeker may directly contact The lessee by sending them a message of interest through the communication form appeared on every listing page.
+Otherwise, the sublet seeker may directly contact The lessee by sending them a message of interest through the communication form available on every listing page.

 **Subleasing with Subby:**
 To promote available rental units, users must first register and create an account using a valid university email.
-Once a Subby account holder, a user can create a listing for their residence(s) under ‘My Listings’ and promote \
-said listing through a title, description, up to 20 captioned photographs and a myriad of search fields, including price, property type, rental period and size.
+Once a Subby account holder, a user can create a listing for their residence(s) under ‘My Listings’ and promote said listing through a title, description, up to 20 captioned photographs and a myriad of search fields, including price, property type, rental period and size.

-Moreover, registered users can create personalized profiles so that potential subtenants may get to know the leasee a little bit better.
+Moreover, registered users can create personalized profiles so that potential subtenants may get to know the lessee a little bit better.
 Under ‘My Profile’, a user can upload a photo, include their name, contact information, and profile description.

 Here, we will describe how Subby works as a whole to make subletting easier for students.

 ### 2.1.
 Product Perspective

-Subby is a website that will utilize Google Maps API to help individuals locate and post sublets in the Waterloo area.
+The Subby website will utilize Google Maps API to help individuals locate and post sublets in the Waterloo area.

 #### Actors and Use Cases

 ![Use Case Chart](https://i.imgur.com/I7MsGHd.png)

 #### 2.1.1.
 Front-End Users
-Subby will have a rather simplistic design to make it easier for front-end users to use.
-The homepage will consist of a search bar in the middle, where students can search for sublets, along with a sign-in link and a register link located at the top of the page.
-Since the website is targeted for students, individuals will have to register using a school email address.
-By doing so, the amount of fake accounts will decrease resulting in less spam and it will be easier to set the location of the account to a certain university.
+Subby will have a clean and rather simplistic design to streamline the site for front-end users of all technology literacy backgrounds.
+The homepage will consist of a search bar in the center of the page, where students can search for sublets.
+Additionally, the homepage will include a sign-in link and a register link located at the top of the page.
+Since the website is targeted for students, individuals will have to register using a university or college email address.
+By doing so, the amount of fake accounts will be reduced, resulting in less spam and it will be easier to set the location of the account to a certain school [why is does the account need to 'set' to a certain university?].

-There will be 2 types of front-end users:
+There will be two types of front-end users:
-1. **Lease Owner – the individual looking to sublet their place**
+1. **Lease Owner – the individual looking to sublet their residence**
     * These individuals must register to post
     * After registration, they may post details about the property they are subletting (i.e. pictures, brief description of their place, price, location)
     * They can edit their post any time (i.e. lower the price, mark as sold, delete the listing)